How to Broadcast your Church Worship Services Live Online

 Crowd Microphones

-Audience Participation – We have one crowd microphone in the rear of our auditorium (where we have Bible class before worship services) this picks up questions or comments from the class and we also turn it on during our singing.
-Currently, we have a table-top microphone attached to the ceiling.
+Audience Participation – We now have 5 microphones around the auditorium to capture the singing and questions.
+We started with just one Audio Technica boundary microphone in the rear of our auditorium (where we have Bible class before worship services) which sounds great.
 I found the paint used in our building and gave it a coat so it blends in nicely.
 It is currently routed into our main mixer and we use separate outputs (in the mixer) to only send the crowd mic output to our live stream and not the main auditorium speakers.

 Microphone difficulties